icecube/icetray-public/cmake/resources/docs/pybindings.rst

 Naming conventions
 __________________

 Python properties are preferred over C++-style Get/Set methods.
-The exposed Python module should conform to the `Style Guide for Python Code`_ as closely as possible.
+The exposed Python module should conform our :ref:`python-coding-standards` as closely as possible.

-.. _Style Guide for Python Code: http://www.python.org/dev/peps/pep-0008/

 Resources
 _________